 From 2000 to the present time, I have been a free-lance translator of Russian into English, specializing in handwritten documents, cancer research studies, history, and so forth.
 For the first time in 2005, I had the opportunity to translate a book from Russian into English for the author of that book, "The Medieval Empire of the Israelites."
 The book takes a different look at history.
 Please note if you read this translation that I did NOT use the word "photographies" for the caption for the photos of the Colossi of Memnon on page 156.
 Someone changed it.Since that time I have translated the Yuri Tsyp novellas written by Boris Shchiglik and "The Jews and Their Role in Our World" by Vladimir Minkov, PhD, as well as other tracts and book chapters.

 Please note: I chose most of the links on this page at random.
-In particular, I do not endorse any of the commercial sites, except my own, of course.
+In particular, I do not endorse any commercial sites, except my own, of course.
 They are linked simply to give readers additional places to go in their web surfing.